qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 ### Query API: Random Sampling

 Our [Food Discovery Demo](https://food-discovery.qdrant.tech) always shows a random sample of foods from the larger dataset.
-Now you can set the randomization from a basic Query API endpoint.
+Now you can do the same and set the randomization from a basic Query API endpoint.

 When calling the Query API, you will be able to select a subset of data points from a larger dataset in a random manner.